-After several unsuccessful attempts, Smith said he dug up the gold plates on September 22, 1827.
+Although the plates were first revealed to him on September 22, 1823, Smith said he was not allowed to retrieve them until September 1827.
 The Book of Mormon was translated and published in 1830.

 Smith also asserted that John the Baptist appeared to him while he was translating the Book of Mormon and instructed him to restore the church by preaching the true gospel.